zulip/zulip-mobile/docs/getting-started.md

 All of these can be installed, together with their dependencies, using the Android SDK manager.

-* `react-native run-android` - runs in an Android emulator, emulator has to be run manually before this command
+* `npm run android-min` or `npm run android-max` - runs in an Android emulator, emulator has to be run manually before this command

+Alternate method: Open `zulip-mobile/android` in Android Studio, fix dependancy issues by installing all packages and run.

 ## Fix issues